[Poem] A Walk

 A wet loop,

-Now that would be a walk, babies.
+Now that would be a walk, baby.
 Could I stop here?

 There was a low watery chorus when I finally took off the headphones,